 Carmel-by-the-Sea is located on the Pacific coast, about 330 miles (530 km) north of Los Angeles and 120 miles (190 km) south of San Francisco.

 I’ve said it before and I’d say it again.
 A lot of times when establishments advertise that they are pet-friendly, most of the time, I found that they are pet-tolerated.
 It just meant they allow dogs.
 You don’t get a friendly vibe when you visit.
 There are a few pleasant exceptions but most of the time, this has been my experience.
 So my expectation of these places has become low over the years.
 But in Carmel, the town was truly dog-friendly.
-The town lived up to their reputation, and we had a wonderful time.
+The town lived up to its reputation, and we had a wonderful time.
 Xena was able to go everywhere with us.
 Shops and restaurants welcomed her with treats and water bowls.

 We didn’t stay in town but there are also dog-friendly accommodations where your dog can stay with you.
 The most well-known hotel is elegant Cypress Inn by legendary singer, actress and animal activist Doris Day.
 We stopped for a happy hour at Terry’s with Xena.
 They have a charming dog-friendly courtyard.

 A few fun facts of this quaint town.

 - There are no street addresses in Carmel.
 To this date, the town has a central post office by choice.

 - Artists dominated early City Councils.
 Several of the city’s mayors have been poets or actors, including actor-director Clint Eastwood in the ’80s.

 - You need a permit to wear high-heels.
 Say what?
 Yes, it’s true.
 Heels more than 2 inches in height or with a base of less than one square inch shoes are prohibited.
 Not because they are against fashion, but it’s to defend the city from lawsuits resulting from wearers of high-heeled shoes tripping over irregular pavement distorted by tree roots.